ashleylyh/quick_draw/DOCKER_DEPLOYMENT.md

 - Services communicate via internal Docker network
 - Only necessary ports are exposed to host
 - No secrets are hardcoded in images
+- When exposing the frontend via ngrok:
+  - Restrict backend CORS to trusted origins by keeping `CORS_ALLOWED_ORIGINS` scoped
+  - `PUBLIC_FRONTEND_URL` is automatically appended to the allowed origins set
+  - The backend/Dashboard remain on the private Docker network and are not tunneled

 For production deployment, consider:
 - Adding Redis authentication